0n4t3/nipy/README.md

 * Compile Coincurve using Pip `pip install coincurve --no-binary all`
 * Install Python Dependencies with Pip `pip install setuptools pynostr mastodon.py`
 * Run with `python [path to script]` amd consider configuring an alias
+* **Note:** The atproto dependency is not working on pip in Termux at the moment.
+You will need to delete lines 15 and 64-74 (AT/Bluesky) in order to run the script.
+I will update this if I find a fix.

 **MAC/IOS**
 * Lol I'm not some Apple cultist (fine, coming soon)